Download This Bill in Microsoft Word format

 SECTION 1.
 Section 24-3-530 of the 1976 Code is amended to read:

-(B) The Director of the Department of Corrections shall determine and certify by affidavit under penalty of perjury to the Supreme Court whether the method selected pursuant to subsection (A) is available.
+(B) Upon receipt of the notice of execution, the Director of the Department of Corrections shall determine and certify by affidavit under penalty of perjury to the Supreme Court whether the methods provided in subsection (A) are available.

-(E) The Department of Corrections must provide written notice to a convicted person of his right to election under this section.
+(E) The Department of Corrections must provide written notice to a convicted person of his right to election under this section and the available methods.

-(F) The Department of Corrections shall promulgate regulations that establish protocols and procedures for carrying out executions pursuant to this section."
+(F) The Department of Corrections shall establish protocols and procedures for carrying out executions pursuant to this section."